 Once a gritty wasteland en route to Cherry Beach, the Port Lands is one of the lesser-known spots in the city to grab your partner and a glimpse of the glittering CN Tower and surrounding buildings.
 Best for a steamy make-out session in the car in frigid temperatures or a scenic bike ride and reward in the summer months.
 If you don’t want to hang out in the parking lot for the view, head to Cabana Poolbar, cocktail and comrade in hand on a slow night (like a Monday or Tuesday night).

-Riverdale Park is now known as an Instagram darling for its sweeping skyline views, worthy of the photograph year-round.
+Riverdale Park East is now known as an Instagram darling for its sweeping skyline views, worthy of the photograph year-round.
 Break out the Hudson’s Bay blanket and bundle up in the winter on top of the hill.
 Up the romantic ante with a winter picnic post-toboggan or people-watching while wrapped up in each other.
 Skate, perch on the hill and then eat or drink after.
 First dates can thaw at Rooster Coffeehouse, matcha lattes in hand.
 In the summertime, enjoy free movies and sunset picnics atop of the hill, finish with Vietnamese coffee-flavoured ice cream at Wong’s Ice Cream in nearby East Chinatown.
 Consider catching the sunrise here before the city wakes up for even more romantic vibes.

 See it.
 Snap it.
 Share it.
 In every neighbourhood, around every corner, through every door

 there's something that begs to be discovered in Toronto.